google/comprehensive-rust/src/async.md

 very low and operating systems provide primitives for efficiently identifying I/O that is able to proceed.

-Rust's asynchronous operation is based around "futures", which represent work that may be completed in the future.
+Rust's asynchronous operation is based on "futures", which represent work that may be completed in the future.
 Futures are "polled" until they signal that they are complete.

 Futures are polled by an async runtime, and several different runtimes are